Before the lesson

 Take some feedback on the problems the children have solved.
 Were there any problems they thought of which they didn’t know how to To find an answer to a problem.?
 Discuss these as a class.

-Explain that most of the time people within a family can solve problems by working together and that quite often problems will be solved quickly.
+Explain that most of the time people within a The people you are related to by blood (your mother, father, siblings, grandparents, cousins etc.) or by marriage (husband or wife)…. can solve problems by working together and that quite often problems will be solved quickly.

 Explain that sometimes families might need some extra help – are there any places or people the children know about the family could go to for help.
-If needed add some extra suggestions such as talking to adults outside the family they To believe that someone or something is safe and reliable. including school, Someone whose job it is to treat us when we are ill or injured…., social worker or specialist organisations such as Childline.
+If needed add some extra suggestions such as talking to adults outside the family they Relying on someone to do something for you, such as keeping a secret or doing you a favour…. including school, Someone whose job it is to treat us when we are ill or injured…., social worker or specialist organisations such as Childline.

 - Who can help with family problems?